VTL costs for Singaporeans

 Some VTL countries have opened up quarantine- and test-free entry to vaccinated Singaporean travellers, while other regions require certain pre-departure procedures.
-For instance, Italy allows both PCR and ART tests to be taken 72 hours before the flight, and the United States allows a wide range of tests (Antigen, NAAT, RT-LAMP, RT-PCR or TMA), also to be taken 72 hours before the flight.
+For instance, Malaysia allows both PCR tests and ARTs to be taken 48 hours before the flight, and the United States allows a wide range of tests (Antigen, NAAT, RT-LAMP, RT-PCR or TMA), also to be taken one day before the flight.

 For South Korea, travellers will have to take an additional two tests to their PDT – one on arrival, and one on Day 6/7 if you are planning to stay longer than a week.
-The approximate cost of taking a test at the airport upon arrival is about $197 on weekdays and $204 on weekends, and the Day 6/7 tests cost around S$150-200 depending on the government-approved medical clinic.
+The approximate cost of taking a test at the airport upon arrival is about $89, and the Day 6/7 tests cost around S$150-200 depending on the government-approved medical clinic.

 Note: There have been some reports by travellers that tests can be done free of charge, but details are vague for now.